HadeelAls618/Electricity_Demand_Predictor/README.md

 ### **3. Inference Pipeline**

-The inference pipeline is responsible for generating hourly electricity demand predictions using the trained model from model registory and the features from feature store.
+This pipeline is responsible for generating hourly electricity demand predictions using the trained model from model registory and the features from feature store.

 #### **Steps:**